ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 - Serve it as a file
 	- this might be good?
 	I don't know enough web development and should ask Evan about this.
+- Get it from onchain (ties in with reference scripts)

+I think getting it from onchain is the best solution for the browser app, but power users still need a way to get the protocol parameters.
+We could just push it to github or host the cli file ourselves.

 ## Open a vault